Maurice Wilkes

 Born: June 26, 1913, Dudley, Worcestershire, England, UK

-- British computer scientist best known as the builder and designer of the EDSAC, the first computer with an internally stored program.
+• British computer scientist best known as the builder and designer of the EDSAC, the world's second computer (after the SSEM) to execute an internally-stored program.

-- Developed the concept of microprogramming from the realisation that the Central Processing Unit of a computer could be controlled by a miniature, highly specialised computer program in high-speed ROM.
+• Developed the concept of microprogramming, which arose from his realization that a CPU can be controlled by a miniature, highly specialised computer program stored in high-speed ROM.
 First implemented in the EDSAC 2.

-- Credited with the idea of symbolic labels, macros, and subroutine libraries.
-These are fundamental developments that made programming much easier and paved the way for high-level programming languages.
+• Credited with the idea of symbolic labels, macros, and subroutine libraries.
+These are fundamental developments that made programming easier and paved the way for high-level programming languages.

-- The Preparation of Programs for an Electronic Digital Computer by Maurice Wilkes, David Wheeler, and Stanley Gill; (original 1951)
+• The Preparation of Programs for an Electronic Digital Computer, with David Wheeler and Stanley Gill (1951).

 Honors and awards